Home | Electronics | Toolbox | Gini and Karl's world | E-cards | Photos | Online-Shop

 It would be possible to connect an AVR microcontroller to a WiFi card.
 The challenge is however the encryption.
 There are not only a number of different encryption algorithms but it is as well a challenge to implement all of them in a microcontroller.

-There is a lot of completion in the market for Wi-Fi electronics and all of those devices are mass produced.
+There is a lot of completion in the market for WiFi electronics and all of those devices are mass produced.
 I bought recently a new Longshine WA-45 WIFI AP-client for 35 dollar.
-It is an end of life product and there will probably be a new version soon.
-Older models are sold for such a low price that it becomes impossible to compete with that.
-The best solution is therefore to use such an off the shelf Wi-Fi AP-client.
+The price is to low that it becomes impossible to compete with that.
+The best solution is therefore to use such an off the shelf WiFi AP-client.

 Those "WIFI Access Points" are small boxes with a single ethernet rj45 jack and an antenna.
 You configure them to connect to a given WIFI network identified by its name (SSID).